Fibre broadband can seem like a confusing topic, especially with acronyms like FTTP, FTTC, or FTTH that appear so similar.

 By now, you might have caught onto the difference between FTTH, FTTP, and FTTC.
 The main distinction lies in how the fibre optic cables connect to your building.

-With FTTH (Fibre-To-The-Home) and FTTP (Fibre-To-The-Premises), the fibre optic cables go from a data centre, to a street cabinet, and directly into your home — delivering a consistently fast connection.
+With FTTH (Fibre-to-the-Home) and FTTP (Fibre-to-the-Premises), the fibre optic cables go from a data centre, to a street cabinet, and directly into your home — delivering a consistently fast connection.

 If you want the fastest, most reliable experience, FTTP and FTTH are the way to go.
 FTTC, while less advanced than FTTH or FTTP, is still a big leap from standard broadband, offering a better online experience overall.